Dateranoth/ConanExilesServerUtility/README.md

 *   Optionally Disable MULTIHOME to fix some connection problems
 *   Optionally Check RSS feed from Conan Devs and Restart if Update Detected (In 5 to 59 minute intervals)
 *   Optionally Restart the server daily at a certain time (Up to 6 different times through the day)
-*   Optionally Use Remote Restart Utility to Restart server remotely using unique password and port
+*   Optionally Use Remote Restart Utility to Restart server remotely using unique passwords (Optionally Set Users) and port
 *   Optionally Use SteamCMD to automatically update server
 *   Optionally run verification every time SteamCMD is ran
 *   Optionally restart server on excessive memory use.